-Treyon Kelly arrested for Dec.
-12 murder in Ferriday - Mississippi's Best Community Newspaper
+Ferriday man arrested for Dec.
+12 murder - Mississippi's Best Community Newspaper

-Treyon Kelly arrested for Dec.
-12 murder in Ferriday
+Ferriday man arrested for Dec.
+12 murder

 FERRIDAY — The Concordia Parish Sheriff’s Office arrested a man on a first-degree murder charge Monday night in connection with a Dec.
 12 shooting in Ferriday.